PySide6.QtMultimedia.QAudioSource

 # ... other cases as appropriate

-__init__([format=QAudioFormat()[, parent=None]])#
+__init__([format=QAudioFormat()[, parent=None]])

 Parameters:

 Construct a new audio input and attach it to parent.
 The default audio input device is used with the output format parameters.
+If format is default-initialized, the format will be set to the preferred format of the audio device.

 __init__(audioDeviceInfo[, format=QAudioFormat()[, parent=None]])